tyson-nw/SRD/SRD.md

 - **Target** - [[#Self]]
 - **Duration** 1 minute, [[#Concentration]]

 The caster's weapon bursts into flame and deals an additional 1d8 damage.
-The caster can make a [[#Ranged]] attack to throw fire12 spaces dealing 1d8 damage.
+The caster can make a [[#Wits]]+[[#Weapon]] roll against a target's [[#React]] defense within 12 spaces dealing 1d8 damage.
 When cast at a higher Tier, add an additional 1d8 for every Tier beyond 1st.

 ### Divine Interpose
 - **Tier 1** - [[#God Touched]]